0xMrNight/cubesat-monitoring/backend/README.md

-# Backend
+# CubeSat Monitoring Backend

-The backend part contains the server-side components of the CubeSat Monitoring System, developed using Python and FastAPI.
-It handles incoming and simulated CubeSat telemetry, processes the data through the machine-learning anomaly detection pipeline, identifies affected subsystems and fault severity using rule-based analysis, and provides AI-assisted explanations and recommendations.
+The backend contains the server-side logic of the CubeSat Monitoring System.
+It receives telemetry, performs anomaly detection using the trained Isolation Forest model, identifies affected subsystems using the rule engine, and provides AI-based explanations through the Mission AI Agent.

-The backend acts as the main bridge between the telemetry and machine-learning pipeline and the frontend mission-control dashboard.
+ Components
+- API – Handles telemetry, anomaly, fault, and AI-agent requests.
+- Services – Contains ML anomaly detection, rule-based diagnosis, and AI-agent logic.
+- Schemas – Defines and validates telemetry and API data.
+- Database – Stores the latest telemetry and fault information.
+- Models – Contains the trained ML model and scaler.
+- Simulator – Generates normal telemetry and simulated fault conditions.

+Technologies
+Python-dotenv • FastAPI • Scikit-learn • Pydantic • Google Gemini